Pinafore/nlp-hw/feateng/README.md

 are often many things that go wrong in testing out features, and you'll want to make sure your features work well once you've found them.

+Likewise, because this homework is not going to tell you exactly what you need to do, you'll need to have understood many of the concepts we've covered in the class.
+The bare essentials are classifiers, information retrieval, and feature engineering, but it may be helpful to review our coverage of syntax, semantics, etc.

 Getting Started
 -